sxcdennis/Network/OSI.md

 # Transport

 The transport layer is similar to a firewall control layer.
 Checks to see if there's any errors.
+Common protocols: TCP, UDP

 # Network

+This layer specifies how packets are  moved between hosts.
 Provides routing finding the best route for delivery.
 Examples: IP address, Router, Subnet.

 # Data Link